 When is Whale Shark season in Holbox / Mexico?

 Every year on May the 15th, the whale shark season in Mexico officially kicks off in the warm Mexican-Caribbean Sea just off the Yucatan Peninsula as thousands of whale sharks begin to arrive for the annual all-you-can-eat plankton buffet here!
 The whale shark season in Mexico officially runs from the 15th of May until the 15th of September and runs everyday except in bad weather and the 30th of every month (to give the animals a break and in celebration of International Whale Shark Day on the 30th Aug!).
+Of course you can always try swimming with turtles if you are not visiting in season!
 While whale sharks are frequently spotted in this time frame (with only 2-3 days per season none are spotted generally!) their sighting’s do peak in July and August.
 If anyone planned – like I did – to make a trip to Isla Holbox for whale shark tours, sadly it’s seems that the days have long gone where whale sharks could be seen just off its shores and they now tend to be seen closer to Cancun and Isla Mujures – with some of the densest populations of whale sharks recorded in the world!
 While this is bad news for whale shark tour operators in Holbox, who must now spend significantly longer travelling down the coast to find them, it actually means it is better for tourists who can now go with Mexico Whale Shark from any hotel in the Mayan Riviera including Playa del Carmen and Cancun with a short shuttle transfers to their private marina (at one of the closest land points to the current whale shark location) or you can see whale sharks from Tulum with a longer transfer up to Cancun – which is a long day but still very painless and comfortable – if you are not planning to head further north up the coast.

 Swimming with Whale Sharks from Tulum Mexico